How to monitor activity in your local StreamX Mesh

 Tracing

-StreamX includes Jaeger tracing, which allows you to see how messages flow through the mesh.
+StreamX includes Tempo, which provides tracing backend for Grafana.
+This allows you to see how messages flow through the mesh.
 This feature can be helpful in verifying if a message is propagated through the services it is expected to be processed by.

-3. You can go into the details of each trace by clicking on it.
-There you will find more details information about each span.
+4. You can go to the details of each trace by clicking on it.
+There you will find more detailed information about each span.

 Figure 2.
 Trace details